-This rule does not apply within the Ōhoka Settlement Zone

-- the activity shall only be located on sites with frontage and the primary entrance to a strategic road, arterial road or collector road; - 2. the maximum GFA of building occupied by the educational facility shall be 200m2; - the hours of operation when the site is open to visitors, patients, clients, and deliveries shall be between the hours of 7:00am - 6:00pm Monday to Saturday; - 4. the facility shall not result in more than two non-residential activities within a residential block frontage; and - 5. the facility shall not include the parking or storage of more than one heavy vehicle on the site of the activity.
+This rule does not apply within the Ōhoka Development Area Activity Status: PER Activity status where compliance is not achieved: DIS Where: 6. the activity shall only be located on sites with frontage and the primary entrance to a strategic road, arterial road or collector road; 7. the maximum GFA of building occupied by the educational facility shall be 200m; 8. the hours of operation when the site is open to visitors, patients, clients, and deliveries shall be between the hours of 7:00am -6:00pm Monday to Saturday; 9. the facility shall not result in more than two non-residential the activity.